jibijen/CashFlow/README.md

 Welcome to the MERN GraphQL Expense Tracker App!
-This project is designed to help you manage your expenses efficiently using a modern tech stack and GraphQL.
+This project is designed to help you manage your expenses efficiently using a modern tech stack and GraphQ.

 ## Features: